-The assessed work, including the dissertation, should be equivalent to but not exceeding 30,000 words.
-The thesis must be submitted within a maximum of 3 months after the completion of the prescribed program of study unless an extension is granted by the director of Graduate Studies.
+The assessed work, including the Capstone paper, should not exceed 20,000 words.
+The Capstone paper must be submitted within a maximum of 4 months (one semester) after the completion of the prescribed program of study unless an extension is granted by the Associate Dean for Research and Graduate Studies.